phcompeau/biological_modeling_course/_pages/coronavirus/home.md

 The similarity between SARS and COVID extends well beyond their symptoms.
 The underlying viruses, whose names are respectively **SARS coronavirus (SARS-CoV)** and **SARS coronavirus 2 (SARS-CoV-2)** are both **coronaviruses**, which means that they are covered in a layer of **spike proteins** that cause them to look like the sun's corona during an eclipse (see figure below).
 In fact, if we look at them under a microscope, they look virtually identical.

 ![image-center](../assets/images/coronavirus.png){: .align-center}
 Coronavirus cells as seen under a microscope.
 The fuzzy blobs on the cell surface are spike proteins, which the virus uses to gain entry to host cells.
+Figure courtesy F. Murphy and S. Whitfield, CDC[^coronaimage].
 {: style="font-size: medium;"}

 Both coronaviruses not only cause similar symptoms, they use the same mechanism to infect human cells, when the spike protein on the virus surface bonds to the ACE2 enzyme on a human cell's membrane.[^16][^17] So why did SARS fizzle, but SARS-CoV-2, a less harmful[^11][^12] and less deadly disease, transform into an uncontrollable pandemic?
 The ability of SARS-CoV-2 to spread across far more countries and remain a public health threat even in the face of lockdowns can only be explained by increased virulence.